rubocode/cdi/fundamentals/intelligence/index.md

 It is worth remebering that we view objects as passive.
 Someone needs to send a message to an object for it to do something.

-We also take a higher view than thinking of computation as a combination of data and functions.
+Here, we take a higher view than thinking of computation as a combination of data and functions.
 In practical terms it is, but in terms of what we want to model it is not.
+We are looking for a bigger picture bird's eye view that helps us design and understand languages and systems.

 We take the analogous situation of our conception of the atom.
 While we know that electrons, protons, neutrons and other